Château de Ferrand Saint-Emilion 2019 - Grand Cru Classé (Magnum)

 Wine rated (2021 guide) 94/100

-What finesse in this bouquet, which highlights its fruity expression, its chalky terroir, and its aging.
-The chalky aspect is found on the palate, where the wine has good tension that goes hand in hand with its fullness.
-The tannins are compact and silky, reaching their fullness at the very end of the palate, which bodes well for the decades to come.
-Another great success!
-2024-2042
+What finesse in this bouquet, which highlights its fruity character, chalky terroir, and aging.
+The chalky notes are evident on the palate, where the wine displays good structure that complements its fullness.
+The tannins are firm and silky, reaching their full potential on the very finish—a promising sign for the decades to come.
+A great success… once again!
+2024–2042